Essential house purchase documents

 - Building control certificates for any extensions or conversion works that may have been done to the property.

-- Buildings insurance policy details and contents insurance policy details.
+- Insurance policies.
 Buildings insurance will be required by your mortgage lender, but it is up to you if you decide to get contents insurance.
 Find out more with our guide on how to insure your home.

 - Survey.
 If you have had a buildings survey, it is useful to keep a copy of this to remind you what issues were raised/might need attention soon.